MezoFoundation/constitution/README.md

 ### Military Holon
 Enforces verdict as determined  by Judicial Holon. <This means that the Military Holon does not enforce the Mezo Constitution nor does it enforce MEZOL.
 It may only enforce Judicial Holon verdicts.
 This prevents preemptive military action.>

-If 75% or more of non Military Holon Mezonos agree to allow interaction with a foreign institution, the military will be allowed to interact.
-Otherwise it will not be able to interact.

 If 75% or more of non Military Holon Mezonos agree to end foreign interaction or that the Military Holon is violating the Mezo constitution/MEZOL, Military Holon Mezonos will be frozen until a later proposal.

 If 75% or more of non Military Holon tokens agree to unfreeze Military Holon Mezonos, Military Holon Mezonos will be unfrozen.

 ### Defining Munit
-As a holon produces a good to the extent to which it can be implemented to at least 80% of the population it will be added to the definition of a Munit upon 80% or more Mezono agreement.
+As a holon produces a good to the extent to which it can be distributed to at least all of the population without inhibiting the ability to distribute all other goods in a munit from being distributed to 100% of the population, it will be added to the definition of a Munit upon 80% or more Mezono agreement.

 Upon at least 80% Mezono agreement a good will be removed from the definition of a Munit.